beyond-code-github/Superscribe/features.markdown

 		<div class="well well-mini pull-center">
           <em>"Once route parsing is complete, the Final function of the last node is executed.
 If the last node does not provide one, the engine must execute the final function of the last travelled node that did."</em>
         </div>
-		<p>This behavior isn't entirely useless... we can use an Action Function to set some values which then become available to our final function and influence it's behavior.
-Another way of making the Superscribe engine treat 'Hello' as optional is to assign it a Final Function of it's own:</p>
+		<p>This behavior isn't entirely useless... we can use an Action Function to set some values which then become available to our final function and influence it's behavior as we'll see in the next section.
+A better way of making the Superscribe engine treat 'Hello' as optional in this situation is to assign it a Final Function of it's own:</p>
         <pre class="prettyprint lang-cs">

     var helloRoute = new ConstantNode("Hello").Slash(new ConstantNode("World"));